grossoantonio/grossoantonio.github.io/en/spare-parts.md

       - tappeto-palissone-2.png
       - tappeto-palissone-3.png
     description: Elastic fabric conveyor belts made for staking machines Baggio; 3P; Cartigliano ecc. <br><br> <b>*Available in different materials and for all staking machine models</b>

+  - title: Sleeve felt for Setting and sammying machines
+    img:
+    description: <b>*Available in any size and for any model/brand of machine</b>

+  - title: Felts for sammying trought feed machines
+    img:
+    description: <b>*Available in any size and for any model/brand of machine</b>

+  - title: Felt for rotary presses for ironing and embossing
+    img:
+    description: <b>*Available in any size and for any model/brand of machine</b>

   - title: Thermo print paper rolls for measuring machines.
     img: